 Executive authority rests with the Government, which is headed by the Prime Minister.
 The cabinet ministers are appointed by the Prime Minister Designate and approved by a majority vote in the National Assembly.

-The Republic of Macedonia is an aspiring member country of the North Atlantic Treaty Organization (NATO).
-In the closing declaration from the NATO summit in Riga in 2006, Macedonia was included in the NATO Membership Action Plan (MAP).
-The organization has recognized the increasing contribution of Macedonia to international peacekeeping and security operations, as well as its efforts to improve regional cooperation.
+The organization has recognized the increasing contribution of North Macedonia to international peacekeeping and security operations, as well as its efforts to improve regional cooperation.